UMSL's Definition of Teaching Effectiveness

-Effective teaching at the University of Missouri-St. Louis creates a student-focused learning environment valuing a diverse community that is inclusive and equitable.
+Effective teaching at the University of Missouri-St. Louis creates a student-focused learning environment valuing a diverse community.
 Effective teaching relies on relevant, organized, inspired, and engaged instruction and promotes critical and creative thinking.

 Effective educators use disciplinary, interdisciplinary, or professional experience to design research-informed, carefully-constructed courses.
 Effective educators tailor teaching strategies and assessments, use appropriate technology, and ensure timely, constructive feedback to support student learning and achievement.
 Their high educational standards foster lifelong, self-directed learning.